rlucente-se-jboss/edge-rt/README.md

-# WIP Enable RHEL for Realtime kernel with RHEL for Edge
+# Enable RHEL for Realtime kernel with RHEL for Edge
 ## Setup
 Edit the `demo.conf` file and make sure that the credentials are correct, the subscription type is correct for your deployment of